 - State and local income taxes and/or state and local sales taxes

-- Interest paid on investments (such as margin interest)
+- Interest you paid on investments (such as margin interest)

 - The fair market value of non-cash contributions to charities and churches

 - Personal losses due to theft or injury

 - Job-related expenses… as long as your employer did not reimburse you

 - Any cost of purchasing or cleaning uniforms